Froboz67/8-AudioToText/README.md

 # Audio to Text

 Java CLI which uses the [AssemblyAI Service](https://www.assemblyai.com/docs/getting-started/transcribe-an-audio-file) to convert audio to text.
 Giving credit to [YouTuber Coding with John](https://www.youtube.com/@CodingWithJohn)
-I am interested in audio and sound so I followed his tutorial and created this small application
+I am interested in audio and sound so I followed his tutorial and created this small application.

 This has introduced me to the AssemblyAI service.
-I have also gained knowledge about the FFmpeg library and how to use it on the command line to extract audio from video
+I have also gained knowledge about the FFmpeg library and how to use it on the command line to extract audio from video.

 ## Practical application